rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

    - Execute `terraform plan` to ensure the configuration is correct.
    - Provide a resource map screenshot (VPC -> Your VPCs -> your_VPC_name -> Resource map).

-4. **Submit Code**

-   - Create a PR with the Terraform code in a new repository.
-   - (Optional) Set up a GitHub Actions (GHA) pipeline for the Terraform code.

-5. **Additional Tasks**
+4. **Additional Tasks💫**
    - Implement security groups.
    - Create a bastion host for secure access to the private subnets.
-   - Organize NAT for private subnets, so instances in private subnet can connect with outside world:
+   - Organize NAT for private subnets, so instances in the private subnet can connect with the outside world:
      - Simpler way: create a NAT Gateway
-     - Cheaper way: configure a NAT instance in public subnet
+     - Cheaper way: configure a NAT instance in the public subnet
    - Document the infrastructure setup and usage in a README file.

+## Submission

+- Create `task_2` branch from `main` in your repository.
+- [Create a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (PR) with the Terraform code in your repository from `task_2` to `main`.
+- Provide screenshots of a resource map screenshot (VPC -> Your VPCs -> your_VPC_name -> Resource map) in the PR description.
+- (Optional) Set up a GitHub Actions (GHA) pipeline for the Terraform code.

 ## Evaluation Criteria (100 points for covering all criteria)